Pakatan Harapan: State governments

-Pakatan Harapan also forms the state governments of Pahang, Perak, Melaka and Johor in coalition with Barisan Nasional, and the state government of Sabah in coalition with Gabungan Rakyat Sabah, following the formation of the federal unity government (Kerajaan Perpaduan) in the aftermath of the 15th general election of November 2022.
+Pakatan Harapan (as of June 2026) forms the state governments of Pahang and Perak in coalition with Barisan Nasional, and the state government of Sabah in coalition with Gabungan Rakyat Sabah, following the formation of the federal unity government (Kerajaan Perpaduan) in the aftermath of the 15th general election of November 2022.
+Pakatan Harapan, while leading the majority government in Penang and Selangor, has Barisan Nasional participation in the state exco since the 2023 state elections.